-We aim to give you a short guide of of what to look out for to ensure if you need fire sprinklers, and that they are installed to the rules (this is all a bit dull, but it is clear and written for anyone to understand- ignore it at your peril)
+We aim to give you a guide of of what to look out for to ensure if you need fire sprinklers, and that they are installed to the rules (this is all a bit dull, but it is clear and written for anyone to understand- ignore it at your peril)

-Each fire sprinkler is activated independantly in a fire usually at 68 degrees centigarde, your house will not become a Hollywood movie scene, the sprinkler system will react locally, one head at a time if they are required.
+Each fire sprinkler is activated independantly in a fire usually at 68 degrees centigrade, your house will not become a Hollywood movie scene, the sprinkler system will react locally, one head at a time if they are required.

 Town main system or pump and tank?